Last Updated on 09/22/2023 by Glynn Willard

 The potable water tasted great!

-This was a great home base off the beaten path to visit Yellowstone.
+This was a great home base off the beaten path to visit near the western entrance of Yellowstone.

 We enjoyed several campfires a few of the evenings and are glad we were able to stay for a decent amount of time.

-We would go back to this spot again and again!
+We would go back to this prime spot again and again!

 Find this spot on Boondocker’s Bible boondocking locations map here.